psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Mr. ELDRIDGE said that when they felt a nuisance it was their duty to do all in their power to remedy it.
 In this case, many of the Borough Council had laboured to put it down; but they found their hands powerless, from the state of the law which applied to disorderly houses.
 The general law of the land now required them to proceed to the Quarter Sessions to prosecure an offender, at considerable labour, and at great expense to the Guardians of the Poor; the consequence of which was that the mischief was allowed to go on increasing from year to year, and nothing was done to stay the evil — good order was sacrificed, good morals injured or outraged, both in public and in private, nuisances and annoyances daily given and witnessed by the whole town, and as Christian people he thought they ought to do what they could to put a stop to it.
 The bye-law did not go beyond the present law, and they ought to do whatever in them lay to bring the criminal, as well as the civil, law to their own doors— offences of this kind could then be brought before their own magistrates; whereas now, they must be taken to Winchester.
 He should, therefore, support the adoption of the proposed bye-law.

-Mr. ABRAHAM CLARK said the only point about which he felt a difficulty, as a magistrate, was, that they must judge for themselves upon the nature and value of the evidence on which the prosecution must be conducted, the power of making the complaint being given to the police ; it was placing a great power in the hands of the Magistrates.
+Mr. ABRAHAM CLARK said the only point about which he felt a difficulty, as a magistrate, was, that they must judge for themselves upon the nature and value of the evidence on which the prosecution must be conducted, the power of making the complaint being given to the police; it was placing a great power in the hands of the Magistrates.

 Mr. PRING said the Police woald shut their eyes against one house, and bring up another.
 It must all rest with their caprice if the matter was entirely trusted to them.